 If you have a big dog, dilute the solution with water so you have more of it to rub on their fur.
 Once you’ve given your pooch a good scrub, rinse them down with water.
 If they still smell repeat the process.

 Dr. Coates adds that it’s important to remember that hydrogen peroxide can lighten your dog’s fur or fabrics that it comes in contact with (towels), so don’t let it sit on your dog for more than five minutes.
 If you don’t want to run the risk of lightening your dog’s fur, Dr. Coates recommends Nature’s Miracle Skunk Odor Remover.
 It uses enzymes to break down the compounds that smell so bad in skunk spray.
+Find out what your dog’s noises actually mean.

 How can you keep your dog from getting sprayed again?